opencog/cogserver/opencog/cogserver/proxy/README.md

 ```
 $ guile
 guile> (use-modules (opencog) (opencog persist) (opencog persist-cog))
-guile> (define csn (CogStorageNode "cog://10.0.3.208?w-thru"))
+guile> (define csn (CogStorageNode "cog://example.com?w-thru"))
 guile> (cog-open csn)
 guile> (store-atom (Concept "foo" (stv 0.123 0.456)))
 guile> (cog-close csn)
 guile> ^D  ; exit the guile shell
 ```
-Be sure to replace the IP addr `10.0.3.208` by the actual remote hostname.
-(Just say `localhost` if both local and remote are the same machine.)
+Replace `example.com` by the actual hostname, or just use `localhost` if both local and remote are the same machine.
+Dotted addresses, such as `192.168.0.42` and `127.0.0.1` also work.

 The above should have written a single Atom to the Rocks DB on the remote machine.
 Verify this by exiting the guile shell on the remote machine, and